ya0guang/PoBF/enclave/README.md

 otherwise the `Decrypted` data might be stolen, and further such secret can either be leaked from the enclave, or remain uncleared in the enclave.

+- State Transition Violation

+Only limited set of operations can be performed on protected data in each state.
+For example, developers cannot `decrypt` the data when the data is already in `decrypted` state.
+This violation may lead to unexpected decryption, further resulting in secret leak.

+- Deferred Key Destruction

+The keys are invalid right after the encryption/decrption operations.
+If the attcker wants to defer the destruction of used keys, the compiler will reject such operation This violation may result in residue of the key.

 ### `vio_unsafe`

 This implies the enclave contains unsafe code.